Skip to main content

 Set a timezone here to ensure datetime results are consistent across team members, regardless of server defaults.

 Startup commands run on every connection, including auto-reconnects.
-They are database-specific: use MySQL syntax for MySQL connections, PostgreSQL syntax for PostgreSQL, and so on.

 Editing and Deleting Connections